Myocardial Infarction

 An ECG (electrocardiograph) can help trace your heart activity and whether you have suffered a heart attack.
 A Doppler ultrasound helps examine the heart valves, muscles and blood flow.
 A coronary angiogram is a special x-ray procedure that tests the severity of the blood vessel block with the help of a dye.
 The presence of certain enzymes like Troponin-I and Creatinine Kinase (CK) are indicative of a heart attack.

-Hospital treatment is esential for a person suffering from a MI.
+Hospital treatment is essential for a person suffering from a MI.
 The nature of the treatment hinges on the extent of damage of the heart muscle as well as the blockage of the blood vessels.
 Medication for dissolving the blood clot is administered.
 The patient is given drugs to reduce the pain and breathe easier.
 Beta-blocker drugs may be given to reduce the chances of another heart attacks.
 ACE Inhibitors may be prescribed to prevent heart failure.
-Balloon angioplasty may be recommended to improve blood flow to the heart.
+Balloon Angioplasty may be recommended to improve blood flow to the heart.

 Platelets